PINTO0309/onnx2tf/docs/fb_refactor8_pull_request_description.md

 extensions while retaining the raw wrapper, optional graph-index forwarding, indexed convergence loop, both reconciliation guards, neighboring boundaries, and the full 128/128 phase-result store.

+The next characterization fixes the dedicated final-primary stale Conv-input count-plus-mapping boundary.
+It preserves its one-repair schema, final-Pad predecessor, mutation-positive reconciliation guard, mixed-Concat successor, and raw wrapper with optional graph-index forwarding.
+It remains separate from the indexed two-repair family, and production is unchanged until its dedicated summary owner is implemented separately.